 Our first few sessions involve an evaluation of your needs.
 By the end of the evaluation, I will be able to offer you some first impressions of the general process of our work so that you can make an informed decision about whether to continue with therapy.
 You should evaluate this information along with your own opinions of whether you feel comfortable working with me.
 Therapy involves a large commitment of time, energy, and money, so you should be careful about the therapist you select.
 If you have questions about my procedures, we can discuss these questions whenever they arise.
 If your doubts persist, I will assist your finding another mental health practitioner.

-Fee and sliding scale: With a month’s notice, I increase my fees according to current cost of living levels.
-My current fees structure is the following:
+Fee and sliding scale: Occasionally, with a month’s notice, I increase my fee according to current cost of living levels.
+My current fee for individual therapy is $150.

 I do not participate in insurance panels, so I do not bill insurance companies, and, therefore, I do not accept insurance co-pay.

-Sliding scale fees: The above fees are the ceiling for all fees.
+Sliding scale fee: The above fee is the ceiling for fees.
 If clients are eligible for a sliding fee, I use the following formula: gross pay multiplied by 12%, calculated into a weekly fee amount.